sophieq/water-tracker/README.md

 # water-tracker
-an app that tracks water intake
+an app that tracks water intake by user input